Safe Home Tips & Resources

 4. Securely store your medications in a lockable place.
 Store medication in its original container and keep an updated list of all prescriptions in your home.

 5. Dispose of medications properly.
-Use a drug drop box, an at-home disposal bag, or take advantage of local drug take back days. - Prevention starts with an honest conversation.
-Find talking points and resources for all ages »
+Use a drug drop box, an at-home disposal bag, or take advantage of local drug take-back days.

 Sharps

-- Sharps or sharp objects can be found throughout the home and include, but are not limited to, knives, razors, and pencil sharpeners.
+• Sharps or sharp objects can be found throughout the home and include, but are not limited to, knives, razors, and pencil sharpeners.

-- Frequently used for emotional regulation.
+• Frequently used for emotional regulation.

-- Sharps can be stored securely in a lock box.
+• Sharps can be stored securely in a lock box.
 At the very least, they should be kept hidden and out of reach when a person is struggling with suicidal thoughts.
-Lock boxes can be purchased online or locally at big-box stores.
+Lockboxes can be purchased online or locally at big-box stores.

 Provide Support/Seek Help

-Being aware of any mood or behavioral changes, such as agitation, emotional withdrawal, expressions of hopelessness, and/or increased use of alcohol or drugs can help clue in that something maybe wrong.
+Being aware of any mood or behavioral changes, such as agitation, emotional withdrawal, expressions of hopelessness, and/or increased use of alcohol or drugs can help clue in that something may be wrong.
 If you notice changes, it’s important to take action by asking if they are thinking about suicide.
 Asking about suicide will not plant the idea in someone’s mind and instead can decrease anxiety.
-If you don’t feel comfortable asking the question, or aren’t sure what to say, you can call The Stark County Crisis Hotline 330-452-6000 for help and support.
+If you don’t feel comfortable asking the question, or aren’t sure what to say, you can call The Stark County Crisis Hotline at 330-452-6000 for help and support.

 Parent Resources